NoahMeissner/OneFeed/App.md

 # OneFeed

+## Target Group

-## Target Group: anyone who consumes content on the internet
+> Everyone who consumes content on the internet.

-Neuropsychologists such as Lutz Jäncke report that the user's brain is overwhelmed by the flood of information on the Internet and thus loses the ability to distinguish between qualitative and quantitative content.
-Therefore, One Feed should make it possible to consume all media consumption on the Internet through one channel and thus also to control it in order to prevent the brain from being overwhelmed.
+Neuropsychologists such as Lutz Jäncke report that the users brain is overwhelmed by the flood of information on the Internet, and thus loses the ability to distinguish between qualitative and quantitative content.
+Therefore, OneFeed should make it possible to consume all kinds of written media on the Internet through one channel and thus also to control it in order to prevent the brain from being overwhelmed.

-## Features und Szenarien
+## End result of the project

+The app allows you to pre-select news portals on your own.
+You have the option of specifying your interests, and your consumption is tracked and blocked if you have activated the blocking function in the app.

+The app does not offer the option of adding an RSS feed independently, as these XML files are always structured differently.

+The app does not include its own reader, as we are unable to download the texts from news portals for legal reasons.
+Instead, an in-app browser window is being launched.

+## Further Hints

+- To test the app, you will need a Twitter account to log in with during the onboarding process.
+- To install the app, you need a mobile phone with at least Android Q.
+- The app has been programmed for use on a smartphone

+---

+ # Showcase

-### Onboarding Process
+## Onboarding Process

 - This Process initial the whole Set Up of your Application
 - You can select your interests and your favourite Sources (ABB.1)